External Query API Reference

 API Failure behavior

-status, will not automatically block the user from submitting a quote.
+A general API error (non-validation), such as a timeout or a 400 status during data retrieval, will not automatically block the user from submitting a quote.
 DealHub only displays a warning message.
-To ensure data accuracy, you must build validations into the Playbook.
+To strictly block submission, you must use the External Validation method described above or build additional internal validations into the Playbook.